jkjung-avt/jkjung-avt.github.io/_posts/2021-05-14-mining-eth.md

 ![Ethereum price in the past 6 months](/assets/2021-05-14-mining-eth/eth-price-2021-05-14.jpg)

 I have a couple of deep learning PCs at home, and they get idle (when I'm not training deep learning models) from time to time.
 Meanwhile, valuation of cryptocurrencies has appreciated a lot in the past year.
 It has become pretty profitable to do cryto mining with GPUs recently.
 So I decide to do some mining with my spare PCs (with NVIDIA GPUs).
-In this post, I'm sharing how you could set up your deep learning PCs to mine [Ethereum](https://en.wikipedia.org/wiki/Ethereum) (ETH).
+In this post, I'm sharing how you could also set up your deep learning PCs to mine [Ethereum](https://en.wikipedia.org/wiki/Ethereum) (ETH).

 > Disclaimer:  Although I've researched this topic quite a bit, I don't consider myself an expert of GPU mining at all.
 I try my best to provide accurate information in this post, but I cannot guarantee 100% correctness of the content.
 If you have a PC and a modern NVIDIA GPU similar to mine, most likely you should be able to follow my step-by-step guide and start mining in very little time.
 In all cases, please do your own homework too.
 As always, I welcome questions or feedbacks, so feel free to leave a comment below.